 The Installation Commanding Officer has established an Installation Water Quality Board (IWQB) tasked with ensuring there is a reliable supply of drinking water for all persons using CFAC facilities.
-IWOB is currently taking steps to meet all requirements of the Navy's Overseas Drinking Water (ODW) program.
+IWQB is currently taking steps to meet all requirements of the Navy's Overseas Drinking Water (ODW) program.
 The Regional Water Quality Board (RWQB) granted CFAC a Conditional Certificate To Operate (CTO) for its water system.
-CFAC is expected to receive a Full CTO when all significant deficiencies identified from the 2019 Sanitary Survey are corrected.
+CFAC is expected to receive a Full CTO when a significant deficiency identified from the 2023 Sanitary Survey are corrected.
 All deficiencies have either been corrected or are in the process of implementing corrective actions.